 - 1. Examinations will be taken in the manner stated in OCASYS. - 2.
 In situations of force majeure where it is not reasonably possible to provide the teaching and examinations in the manner stated in OCASYS, another form of teaching and examination may be temporarily switched to.
 This is subject to the condition that the established learning objectives are achieved upon completion of the study programme, even after the change of form, at the discretion of the Board of Examiners). - 3.
 At the student's request, the Board of Examiners may allow an examination to be taken in a form different from that stated in Article 4.7.1. - 4.
-For each official examination, a mock examination is made available.
+Mock versions of each examination will be made available to practise.